Launch your best work yet.

 Transitioning a Corporate Wellness Company from Client Services to SaaS

-As an advisor to the CEO and fractional Head of Product for On The Goga, I developed high-level product strategy for a workplace wellbeing company transitioning its primary business model from consulting services to SaaS.
-I refined the company's future vision, defined value for multiple user groups, shaped the platform's position in market, and designed the product offerings needed to get there.
-I provided regular consultation for cross-functional teams, streamlining internal operations, reducing overhead, automating processes, and introducing self-service customer workflows.
+As an advisor to the CEO and fractional Head of Product for On The Goga, I developed high-level product strategy for a workplace wellbeing company transitioning its primary business model from program design to SaaS.
+I crystallized the company's future vision, defined value for multiple user groups, and designed the product offerings needed to get there.
+I provided regular consultation to cross-functional teams, streamlining internal operations, reducing overhead, automating processes, and introducing self-service customer workflows.
 Building a culture of experimentation was a key focus while roadmapping initiatives to inform next steps and create products people love -- because, as On The Goga says, "Happy People Do Great Things."

 • Image of hands holding a cut bagel sandwich with Spread Bagelry logo on top